ermismd/CellScanner-Neural-Script/README.md

 # Neural Network Predictions for Flow Cytometry

 ## Overview

-This project aims to train a neural network using flow cytometry data to predict coculture compositions.
-The model is designed to analyze monoculture flow cytometry files, as well as blanks, to identify species present in coculture files.
-Additionally, the model employs gating strategies to classify cells into categories such as live, dead, and debris.
+This project aims to train a neural network using flow cytometry data to predict the composition of cocultures.
+By analyzing monoculture flow cytometry files, along with blanks, the model identifies the species present in coculture files.
+The model utilizes gating strategies to classify cells into categories such as live, dead, and debris.

+## Prerequisites

+- Python 3.7.0 or higher
+- pandas
+- numpy
+- fcsparser
+- scikit-learn
+- tensorflow
+- keras
+- matplotlib
+- seaborn
+- plotly

-### Installation Instructions
+## Installation Instructions

-This project is designed to run in a Jupyter Notebook.
+This project is designed to run in a Jupyter Notebook environment.

-#### Windows Users (Using Anaconda)
+### For Windows Users (Using Anaconda)

-Install Anaconda: Download and install Anaconda from Anaconda's official website.
+1. **Install Anaconda**: Download and install Anaconda from [Anaconda's official website](https://www.anaconda.com/products/distribution).
+2. **Launch JupyterLab**:
-1. Open Anaconda Navigator application and launch JupyterLab
+   - Open the Anaconda Navigator application.
+   - Launch JupyterLab.
+3. **Open the Notebook**:

-2. Open the Notebook <<NeuralNetworkPredictions2.ipynb>>
+   - Open the notebook named `NeuralNetworkPredictions2.ipynb`.
+4. **Install Dependencies**:

-3. The notebook includes commented-out commands to install the necessary Python packages via pip.
-    - Simply uncomment them and run the corresponding cell in the notebook.
+   - The notebook includes commented-out commands for installing the necessary Python packages via pip.
+Simply uncomment them and run the corresponding cells in the notebook.

-#### Linux users
+### For Linux Users

-1. Ensure that Python 3 is installed
+1. **Ensure Python 3 is Installed**: Verify that Python 3.7.0 or higher is installed on your system.
-2.Create a Virtual Environment (Optional):
+2. **Create a Virtual Environment (Optional)**:
-    -Open a terminal.
-Navigate to the project directory.
-Create a virtual environment by running:
+   - Open a terminal and navigate to the project directory.
+   - Create a virtual environment by running:
+     ```
      python3 -m venv myenv
      source myenv/bin/activate
+     ```
+3. **Install JupyterLab**:

-3.With the virtual environment activated, install JupyterLab using pip:
+   - With the virtual environment activated, install JupyterLab using pip:
+     ```
      pip install jupyterlab

-4.Start JupyterLab:
+     ```
+4. **Start JupyterLab**:
+   - Launch JupyterLab by running:
+     ```
      jupyter lab

-5.Install Dependencies:
+     ```
+5. **Install Dependencies**:

- In JupyterLab you can install the necessary libraries directly within the notebook by uncommenting and running the pip installation commands like before.
+   - In JupyterLab, you can install the necessary libraries directly within the notebook by uncommenting and running the pip installation commands as shown in the notebook.

+## Getting Started

+After completing the installation, navigate through the `NeuralNetworkPredictions2.ipynb` notebook.
+It will guide you through loading the data, training the model, and making predictions on new data sets.

+Enjoy exploring and predicting with your flow cytometry data!